-\Learning center: Center offering assistance through tutors, workshops, computer programs, or audiovisual equipment in reading, writing, math, and skills such as taking notes, managing time, taking tests.
+Learning center: Center offering assistance through tutors, workshops, computer programs, or audiovisual equipment in reading, writing, math, and skills such as taking notes, managing time, taking tests.

-\Legal services: Free or low cost legal advice for a range of issues (personal and other).
+Legal services: Free or low cost legal advice for a range of issues (personal and other).

 Liberal arts/career combination: Program in which a student earns undergraduate degrees in two separate fields, one in a liberal arts major and the other in a professional or specialized major, whether on campus or through cross-registration.
 Living learning community: Residential programs that allow students to interact with students who share common interests.
 In addition to living together, students may also participate in shared courses, special events, and group service projects.

-Minority affiliation (as admission factor): Special consideration in the admission process for members of designated racial/ethnic minority groups.
+Master's degree: An award that requires the successful completion of a program of study of generally one or two full-time equivalent academic years of work beyond the bachelor's degree.
+Some of these degrees, such as those in Theology (M.Div., M.H.L./F Minority affiliation (as admission factor): Special consideration in the admission process for members of designated racial/ethnic minority groups.

-\Minority student center: Center with programs, activities, and/or services intended to enhance the college experience of students of color.
+Minority student center: Center with programs, activities, and/or services intended to enhance the college experience of students of color.

-Model United Nations: A simulation activity focusing on conflict resolution, and diplomacy.
-Assuming roles as foreign ambassadors and "delegates," students conduct research, engage in debate, draft resolutions, and may participate in a nation finitions Page 29
+Model United Nations: A simulation activity focusing on conflict resolution, globalization, and diplomacy.
+Assuming roles as foreign ambassadors and "delegates," students conduct research, engage in debate, draft resolutions, and may participate in a nation